 The Utilities pane is the column at the right of the project window.
 It contains inspectors that provide information about the current selection or its settings; if those settings can be changed, this is where you change them.
+It also contains libraries that function as a source of objects you may need while editing your project.
 The Utilities pane's importance emerges mostly when you're editing a .storyboard or .xib file (Chapter 7).
-But it can be useful also while editing code, because Quick Help, a form of documentation (Chapter 8), is displayed here as well.
-To toggle the visibility of the Utilities pane, choose View \rightarrow Utilities \rightarrow Hide/Show Utilities (Command-Option-0).
+But it can be useful also while editing code, because Quick Help, a form of documentation (Chapter 8), is displayed here as well, plus the Utilities pane is the source of code snippets (Chapter 9).
+To toggle the visibility of the Utilities pane, choose View → Utilities → Hide/Show Utilities (Command-Option-0).
 You can change the Utilities pane's width by dragging the vertical line at its left edge.